driftphp/docs/README.md

 }
 ```

+You can get the [source code](https://github.com/driftphp/http-kernel) from
+Github.

 Once you have the package under your vendor folder, now it's time to turn you
 application asynchronous-friendly by changing your kernel implementation, from
 the Symfony regular HTTP Kernel class, to the new Async one.